-The example is similar to one I read about on Duke University course about DeFi.
-In there they have a tutorial on Uniswap.
+The example is similar to one I read about in Duke University’s course about DeFi.
+In there, they have a tutorial on Uniswap.

 Uniswap formula example

-And let’s say a LP has kindly put some BTC and ETH into a liquidity pool on Uniswap.
+And let’s say an LP has kindly put some BTC and ETH into a liquidity pool on Uniswap.

 Now I am going to make a up nonsense number called k where k = 4 BTC * 4 ETH = 16.

-The rule is, whatever happens to my basket, k should always remain constant.
+The rule is, that whatever happens to my basket, k should always remain constant.